Hygiene & Safety Metrics in Commercial Automatic Soap Dispensers

 - Documentation for audits, certifications or quality-improvement programs.

-In complex healthcare or laboratory environments, integration with broader infection-control analytics can further enhance the ability to link hygiene interventions with outcomes.
+In the complex healthcare or laboratory setting, interface within overall infection control analytics can help improve the ability to make connections regarding hygiene interventions and outcomes.

 Example Key Performance Indicators (KPIs)